An Employer's Guide to Group Health Continuation Coverage Under COBRA

 Individuals who are eligible for the HCTC may claim the tax credit on their income tax returns at the end of the year.
 Qualified family members of eligible TAA recipients or PBGC payees who enroll in Medicare, pass away, or finalize a divorce, are eligible to receive the HCTC for up to 24 months from the month of the event.

 Individuals with questions about the Health Coverage Tax Credit should visit IRS.gov/HCTC.

 The Family and Medical Leave Act (FMLA) requires an employer to maintain coverage under any "group health plan" for an employee on FMLA leave under the same conditions coverage would have been provided if the employee had continued working.
 Group health coverage that is provided under the FMLA during a family or medical leave is not COBRA continuation coverage, and taking FMLA leave is not a qualifying event under COBRA.
 A COBRA qualifying event may occur, however, when an employer's obligation to maintain health benefits under FMLA ceases, such as when an employee taking FMLA leave decides not to return to work and notifies an employer of his or her intent not to return to work.

-The Patient Protection and Affordable Care Act (ACA) provides additional protections for coverage under an employment-based group health plan, including COBRA continuation coverage.
+The Affordable Care Act (ACA) provides additional protections for coverage under an employment-based group health plan, including COBRA continuation coverage.
 These protections include:

 - Extending dependent child coverage to age 26;

 - Prohibiting limits or exclusions from coverage for preexisting conditions;

 - Banning lifetime or annual dollar limits on coverage for essential health benefits; and